Stay At Home Educator

 5 Alphabet Activities for Preschoolers Using Just a Set of Letters

 Do you have a set of letter manipulatives (or even just an alphabet puzzle?)
-Make the most of that simple letter learning toy with these five fun alphabet activities for preschoolers using just a single set of letter manipulatives.
+Make the most of these classroom staples with these five fun alphabet activities for preschoolers using just a single set of letter manipulatives.
+Letter recognition games like these make learning even more fun and really help to make the concepts stick!

 Be sure to check out the list of my very favorite letter learning toys at the end of this post, too!